Quick answer

 - Good leaver and bad leaver

 Founders should not leave their real roles vague.
-The agreement should say who handles product, operations, sales, finance, or fundraising, and whether outside work is allowed.
+The agreement should say who handles product, operations, sales, finance, hiring, compliance, or fundraising, and whether outside work is allowed.
+This matters because founder disputes often start when one founder believes they are carrying the company while another founder still expects equal upside.

 - Role allocation